Who Is Rudy Giuliani?

 Perhaps inevitably for a mayor so determined to fundamentally change the way city politics operated, Giuliani earned nearly as many enemies as admirers.
 Minority leaders abhorred him for his widespread reliance on racial profiling in law enforcement and liberals criticized his failure to reform the city's troubled public school system.
 "Civility" campaigns against jaywalking, street vendors and public funding of controversial art likewise provoked public ire, and Giuliani even garnered news over his threat to force the United Nations from the city due to unpaid parking tickets.

 In 1997 he was diagnosed with prostate cancer, the disease that had killed his father, and began undergoing treatments that sapped him of his usual vigor.
-Although he won reelection by a landslide that same year, by 2000—as his second term was nearing its end—Giuliani's popularity had fallen off radically partially due to what was seen as the racialized handling of crime by police, which included stop and frisk tactics.
+Although he won reelection by a landslide that same year, by 2000 — as his second term was nearing its end — Giuliani's popularity had fallen off radically partially due to what was seen as the racialized handling of crime by the police, which included stop and frisk tactics.

 A number of high-profile cases came to the fore during this time: In August 1997, Haitian immigrant Abner Louima was beaten and brutally tortured by a group of police officers at the 70th Precinct in Brooklyn.
 Then in 1999, the weaponless Amadou Diallo was shot at dozens of times and killed by authorities outside of his door while attempting to reach his wallet.
 Another unarmed man, Patrick Dorismond, was killed by police outside of a bar in 2000.